Exidekat/cmi-piu/README.md

 # Child Mind Institute - Problematic Internet Usage
-Submission for the on Kaggle Competition: Problematic Internet Use.
+Submission for the Kaggle Competition: Problematic Internet Use.
 Hosted by Child Mind Institute.

 ## Update 1/1/2025
 This submission for the PIU competition has been awarded the Silver medal for placing 47th out of 3559 teams.